eden-tech-labs/MobSur_iOS_SDK/README.md

 > :warning: **If you do not provide userID**: In this case, to receive surveys, somewhere in the user flow you should call `MobSurSDK.shared.updateUser(id: newUserId)`

+> If you want to check if everything works as expected, you can use the `debug` parameter on the `setup` function.
+This will print information about the received surveys and tracked events.
+> `MobSurSDK.shared.setup(appID: appID, userID: userID, debug: true)`

 ### Trigger an event

 ```swift